Theme

 Skill Seekers is a GitHub project presented around turning raw documentation into reusable inputs for skills, RAG pipelines, and AI coding workflows.

 The repository presents Skill Seekers as a preprocessing layer for converting documentation into more reusable skill-oriented inputs.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is